yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 Note that what we try to emphasize in the examples is that most models can be derived using exactly the same strategy and basic building blocks.
 Many of the models can be simplified and reduced, but those steps are typically done just as efficiently inside the solver during pre-solve.

+In the models, we make use of [big-M models](/tutorial/bigmandconvexhulls/) with associated constant \\(M\\).
+We use a notation with the same value everywhere, but in practice you would spend effort on deriving as small constants as possible for every single constraint.

 ## Logical models involving binary variables

 ### s = NOT a